MerBudd/Techiee.py/README.md

 You can tweak settings like the safety settings, temperature, TopK etc. inside the [config.py](https://github.com/MerBudd/Techiee.py/blob/main/config.py) file.

-You can check out [setup.md](https://github.com/MerBudd/Techiee.py/blob/main/setup.md) for instructions on how to run it locally or with a hosting service (Render) and run it 24/7.
+You can check out [SETUP.md](https://github.com/MerBudd/Techiee.py/blob/main/SETUP.md) for instructions on how to run it locally or with a hosting service (Render) and run it 24/7.

-## Techiee's Features
+## Techiee.py's Features

 ### Features done